-Our Market Making business continued to perform very well, with the first half of the year maintaining the high trading volumes recorded in the second half of 2020.
+Our Market Making business has not been immune to the macroeconomic environment and as a result revenues have declined due to lower volumes and tighter margins.
 The team has remained adept at managing risk appropriately throughout the period in the face of rapidly evolving trading conditions.